 I decided that now I am not going back to my hometown and instead would do something or the other and make some career for myself.

-I then joined a Diploma in Management program at an institution in Mumbai and thanks to support from my Uncle, soon got an internship with Essar Gujarat Limited in Sales and Marketing.
+I then joined a Diploma in Management program at an institution in Mumbai and thanks to the support from my Uncle, soon got an internship with Essar Gujarat Limited in Sales and Marketing.

 As was perhaps destined, with Essar, I was deputed with their Company Secretary, as they were coming up with a mega-public issue of securities.

 Working with the Company Secretary of Essar inspired me a lot.

 I was motivated to pursue a career in this field and I took admission to the CS program...here started my CS journey!

 From family reputation at stake to qualifying as a CS